Monday July 14, 2014

 Wednesday July 16, 2014

 Today was shaping up to be yet another forgettable day on Serendipity with only 550 miles under our keel since leaving Bermuda just over a week ago.
 I had my morning coffee, Matt was realizing a few things he messed up while working on boat projects yesterday (look, I did remember something!), and we were just settling into the cockpit and preparing to open our gift de jour.
-Having set it aside for a quick shower though, I went on deck to dry myself in the early afternoon sun when I noticed a familiar electric blue light passing through the water.
-“Mattâ€, I yelled to the back of the boat, “Our mahi is backâ€.
-Not the same one that escaped us before I’m sure, but one worth trying to catch nonetheless.
-Untying our hand reel from it’s normal stationary position at the stern, Matt brought it to the front of the boat as I tried to keep an eye on the large fish that was doing laps around our boat.
+Having set it aside for a quick shower, though, I went on deck to dry myself in the early afternoon sun when I noticed a familiar electric blue light passing through the water.
+“Matt,” I yelled to the back of the boat, “Our mahi is back.”
+Not the same one that escaped us before, I’m sure, but one worth trying to catch nonetheless.
+Untying our hand reel from its normal stationary position at the stern, Matt brought it to the front of the boat as I tried to keep an eye on the large fish that was doing laps around our boat.

 At least, not until we got it on deck.
-Suddenly it began flexing it’s powerful muscles as it’s massive body started flipping all over the place.
+Suddenly, it began flexing its powerful muscles as its massive body started flipping all over the place.
 I had not been prepared for this and had no idea what to do next.
 I guess I assumed the gaff would kill it.
-Matt wasn’t quite sure what to do either and things were not handled well on either side.
-He began barking orders at me as I’m running around screaming ‘I don’t know, I don’t know, I don’t know!’.
-What makes matters even worse is that he can tend to get flustered in these kind of situations where he’s all anxious but can’t tell me what he wants.
-“Get me the…uh…you know…the…the thing!!â€.
+Matt wasn’t quite sure what to do either, and things were not handled well on either side.
+He began barking orders at me while I ran around screaming, “I don’t know, I don’t know, I don’t know!”
+What makes matters even worse is that he can tend to get flustered in these kinds of situations, where he’s all anxious but can’t tell me what he wants.
+“Get me the…uh…you know…the…the thing!!”
 “What effing thing?!
-I don’t know what you need!â€.
-“It’s the…uh..just get me a hammer..quick!!â€.
+I don’t know what you need!”
+“It’s the…uh…just get me a hammer…quick!!”

-So I fly down the steps and into the aft cabin where we now have two bags full of Matt’s tools, and I can not find the hammer in either one.
-I am now beyond anxious and pissed myself.
-Stomping (quickly) back up the stairs I yell at him “Your effing hammer is not in the effing tool bag, you need to start putting your s&%t away!â€*, as the mahi is partially listening to our heated conversation and partially fighting for it’s life.
-“Just get me the damn winch handleâ€, he called back, ready to end this in any way possible.
-Snatching a spare one out of our combing I ran it up to him, a few hard smacks to the head later, this fish was definitely not going anywhere.
+So, I fly down the steps and into the aft cabin where we now have two bags full of Matt’s tools, and I can’t find the hammer in either one.
+I am now beyond anxious and pissed off.
+Stomping (quickly) back up the stairs, I yell at him, “Your effing hammer is not in the effing tool bag!
+You need to start putting your s&%t away!” as the mahi is partially listening to our heated conversation and partially fighting for its life.
+“Just get me the damn winch handle,” he called back, ready to end this in any way possible.
+Snatching a spare one out of our combing, I ran it up to him.
+A few hard smacks to the head later, this fish was definitely not going anywhere.

 Pulling out our fillet knife and the Cruiser’s Handbook of Fishing, all the while trying to keep Georgie confined to the cockpit, we cleaned our first fish caught by anything other than a pole spear.
-I’m not counting those barracuda we threw back in the Bahamas, or, tear, that mackerel we mistook for one. Â Most of it was bagged and frozen, but I can tell you one thing. Â I am having fresh fish for dinner tonight.
+I’m not counting those barracuda we threw back in the Bahamas, or, tear, that mackerel we mistook for one.
+Most of it was bagged and frozen, but I can tell you one thing: I am having fresh fish for dinner tonight.

-*This conversation is actually kind of hilarious because a.)
-We normally never yell or swear at each other and b.) if we do, it’s Matt yelling at me to put my things away because I never do.
+This conversation is actually kind of hilarious because a) we normally never yell or swear at each other, and b) if we do, it’s Matt yelling at me to put my things away because I never do.